Take Action Today.

 - Second, the perpetrator's actions are hidden.
 Unlike other offenses, the person actively works to hide the illegal activity.
 That is why fraud is often difficult to identify.

-Many government agencies are actively working to decrease fraud.
-Check out the Fraud Reporting Resources pages to find out how to report suspected fraud schemes.
+Know or suspect a fraud is occurring?
+Take action today and view our Fraud Reporting Resources pages to find out how to report suspected fraud schemes.